 It's an innocent sounding thought, but it's a dangerous one for any leader that wants to be truly effective.
-The power of repetition is any leader's best friend.
+The power of repetition is every leader's best friend.

 Repeating yourself may seem annoying to you at first, but it's important to make sure your key messages and actions are given a chance to sink in.
-As Jeff Weiner, CEO of Linkedin remarked in an interview:
+As Jeff Weiner, Executive Chairman and former CEO of Linkedin remarked in an interview:

 "A friend of mine once paraphrased David Gergen, saying on the subject of repetition, "If you want to get your point across, especially to a broader audience, you need to repeat yourself so often, you get sick of hearing yourself say it.
 And only then will people begin to internalize what you're saying.”